igtimi/docs/docs/YachtBot Products/YachtBot product family fundamentals/Using the IMU - AHRS with YachtBot.md

 ---
-title: "Using the IMU/AHRS with YachtBot"
+title: Using the IMU/AHRS with YachtBot
 date: 2021-08-18
 ---